-- Season the ribs with salt and pepper and brown over high heat on all sides, about 4 minutes per side, until deep golden brown.
+- Season the ribs with salt and pepper and brown over medium-high heat on all sides, about 4 minutes per side, until deep golden brown.
 If they brown too fast, reduce heat to medium-high.

 - Transfer short ribs to a slow cooker.
 For three pounds of beef short ribs a 4-quart slow cooker would be sufficient but you can go as high as 6 quarts.